Understanding VPC cluster networking

 To connect an entire VPC to another VPC in your account, you can use the IBM Cloud VPC VPN or IBM Cloud® Transit Gateway.

-• To get started with the IBM Cloud VPC VPN, follow the steps in Connecting two VPCs using VPN to create a VPC gateway on a subnet in each VPC and create a VPN connection between the two VPC gateways.
-Note that if you use access control lists (ACLs) for your VPC subnets, you must create inbound or outbound rules to allow your worker nodes to communicate with the subnets in other VPCs.
+- To get started with the IBM Cloud VPC VPN, follow the steps in Connecting two VPCs using VPN to create a VPC gateway on a subnet in each VPC and create a VPN connection between the two VPC gateways.
+Note that if have customized the access control lists (ACLs) or security groups in your VPC, you must ensure the ACLs and security groups allow your worker nodes to communicate with the worker nodes in the other VPC.

 Communication with IBM Cloud classic resources